ScottWe/solidity-1/tutorials/4_arbitrary_clients.md

 arbitrary clients (i.e., addresses `3` and `4`).
 We know that `Manager` cannot start a transaction, and that only `Manager.fund.owner` can call `Manager.fund.open()`, so this lemma blocks all counterexamples to lemma one.

+## Conclusion

+In this tutorial, we learned how SmartACE generalizes bounded proofs to unbounded numbers of clients.
+We outlined the requirements a smart contract must satisfy for this technique to apply.
+We also learned how the way in which SmartACE encodes the addresses can be used to simplify the model.
+In the next tutorial, we will extend these techniques to smart contracts with mapping variables.

 ## References